Freedom of Information Act 2000

 The Freedom of Information Act came into full force on 1 January 2005 when applicants were able to exercise their full right to request access to any information Carlisle City Council holds.
 Held means information recorded in any format.

-If you require information about yourself held by Carlisle City Council, this is dealt with under the Data Protection Act 1998.
+If you require information about yourself held by Carlisle City Council, this is dealt with under data protection law.
+Please visit our Data Protection page for more information.